14 amazing wildlife encounters to experience in NSW

 Ride a horse on the beach

 Byron Bay’s beaches are world-famous for their incredible beauty and clear waters; do something different on your trip to Byron and explore them by horseback.
 Zephyr Horses offer a sunrise or sunset ‘forest to beach’ tour, where you’ll follow a forest trail through the area’s diverse flora to the beach.
-For more experienced horse riders, exploring the pristine Seven Mile Beach in the Shoalhaven region is a must.
+For more experienced horse riders, exploring the pristine in the Shoalhaven region is a must.
 At the Regal Riding School, guides will take you along the fringe of the nearby national park and onto the beach.
 Feel the wind whip your hair and fresh spray from the ocean as you amble along peacefully or gear up to a trot.

 Stroll the beach alongside kangaroos

-In NSW, it’s possible to combine two of the most iconic Australian experiences – sighting kangaroos and spending time at the beach.
-Emerald Beach on the Coffs Coast is one such spot, where you’ll most likely catch the resident roos at sunset or dawn on the headland.
+In NSW, it’s possible to combine two of the most iconic Australian experiences – sighting kangaroos and spending time at the beach. on the Coffs Coast is one such spot, where you’ll most likely catch the resident roos at sunset or dawn on the headland.
 Make sure you snap a photo, or your friends won’t believe it happened.
 Wild kangaroos can also be found at Pebbly Beach in the Shoalhaven region; it’s a popular camping spot located in Murramarang National Park.
 Keep your eye out for sea eagles and the sooty oystercatcher bird flying above, too.

 Learn about koalas